 Kristin has advised clients concerning privacy issues implicated by the use of facial recognition technology and AI.
 She is currently defending a case concerning an AI consumer-facing platform in federal court in Illinois and recently opposed class certification.
 Kristin has represented clients in data breach litigations regarding the alleged disclosure of personal information and protected health information regulated under the Health Insurance Portability and Accountability Act (HIPAA).
 As part of her litigation practice, Kristin also advises clients on their most sensitive business, cybersecurity/privacy diligence and data breach issues, and in state and federal regulatory investigations regarding their privacy practices.
 She is editor-in-chief of the firm’s award-winning data privacy blog Consumer Privacy World and has published over 350 articles on developments regarding data privacy and cybersecurity.

 Kristin is a Certified Information Privacy Professional (CIPP/US) and a leader in the data privacy and cybersecurity community.
 She holds a number of executive positions with the International Association of Privacy Professionals (IAPP), including with the Privacy Bar Advisory Board, is co-chair of her local KnowledgeNet Chapter, and was selected to participate in the IAPP’s 2022 Leadership Retreat.
 Kristin is also vice-chair of the American Bar Association’s Cybersecurity and Data Privacy Committee and on the ABA’s 11-member Technology and New Media Standing Committee.

-Prior to joining the firm, Kristin worked at an international law firm in New York, specializing in Data Strategy & Security.
-During this time, she was recognized by the Legal Aid Society for her commitment to public service.
+Prior to joining the firm, Kristin practiced for five years at an international law firm in New York, specializing in data strategy and security.